Drinchai/BloodGen3Module/README.md

-Individual_df    Output table generated after running the 'Individualcomparison' function cutoff           Sets the percentage cut off used for fingerprint visualization, range of acceptable values from 0 to 100 rowSplit         Splits row of heatmap by each aggregate Aggregate        Selects specific module aggregates for heatmap fingerprint plot height           Sets height dimension for the heatmap plot width            Sets width dimension for the heatmap plot
+Individual_df    Output table generated after running the 'Individualcomparison' function cutoff           Sets the percentage cut off used for fingerprint visualization, range of acceptable values from 0 to 100 rowSplit         Splits row of heatmap by each aggregate show_ref_group	 Plot reference group in the heatmap Aggregate        Selects specific module aggregates for heatmap fingerprint plot filename			   Give a name for saving file height           Sets height dimension for the heatmap plot width            Sets width dimension for the heatmap plot
 ```